-One of the biggest struggles small businesses face is maintaining the image that they can stay afloat and demonstrate growth, and be able to support that image with actual results.
+One of the biggest struggles small businesses face is maintaining the image that they can stay afloat, demonstrating growth and supporting that image with actual results.
 Having a brand that represents this is crucial for any to cement trust in their investors and customers alike.

 The importance of customers shouldn’t need to be stated.
-It is, however, important to consider how you manage your Rolodex (a figurative object today), and utilize your contacts like a well-established organization, from day one.
+However, it’s important to consider how you manage your customer lists and utilize your contacts like a well-established organization from day one.

 Customer relationship management strategies should be in place before you start to build your database.
-Spreadsheets are not an adequate and scalable measure to store your customer data because once you get past double digits, your data is less and less accessible and, crucially, safe.
+Spreadsheets are not an adequate and scalable measure to store your customer data because once you get past double digits, your data is less accessible and safe.

 There are many CRM platforms out there and most have inexpensive options when starting out.
 When selecting the right one for you, make sure you consider scaling up in the future.
-But, why is it important to have a system to manage customer data?
-A solid, reliable, CRM system will help you not only with servicing your customers with your product, but also manage future marketing initiatives and help with retention and therefore growth.
+A solid, reliable, CRM system will help you not only serve your customers, but also manage future marketing initiatives and help with retention and growth.

 If you don’t think like a business with thousands of customers when you have only a few, chances are you’ll never achieve that success.

-As a startup, it’s important to use those in your ecosystem to develop bonds and, simply, get your name out there.
-It’s not about giving away your trade secrets to your competitors before you’ve been allowed to flourish, but having a positive impression among those who exist within your market is crucial.
-Burnt bridges are never good, especially early on.
-Moreover, what can be learned from those around you is immeasurable.
+As a small business, it’s important to use those in your ecosystem to develop bonds and get your name out there.
+It’s not about giving away your trade secrets to your competitors, but having a positive impression among those who exist within your market.
+Burning bridges is never wise, especially early on, because what you can learn from others in your spheres of influence is immeasurable.

 Do your research and be a presence at industry events in your area.
 Attending these and becoming a familiar face will help build a profile for your organization within your market.
 Building a digital profile can help with networking online.
 LinkedIn is great for connecting with business leaders and is a good platform to have in place for further down the line when you may be interested in hiring.
 Don’t underestimate the power of using yourself, the business owner/representative as a sound PR technique.

 Your marketing approach is infinitely more complex than can be described here.
-But one thing which is crucial for sustained growth is positioning you as a market leader before you are one.
-One simple and cost-effective technique to achieve this is thought leadership.
+But one thing that’s crucial for sustained growth is positioning your small business as a market leader before it actually achieves this status.
+One simple and cost-effective technique is to employ thought leadership.

 15. Avoid these growth-hacking techniques

 When a single metric is used to represent success, incentives and behaviors can become distorted.
 For most businesses, growing as fast as possible isn’t the optimal strategy.
-Excessively rapid growth can kill a business if revenues don’t scale in line with resource consumption—a common cause of failed startups.
-If growth is a company’s major—or only—measure of success, ignoring other metrics like profitability and customer satisfaction can damage the reputation of what might otherwise have been a sustainable business.
+Excessively rapid growth can kill a business if revenues don’t scale in line with resource consumption — a common cause of failed startups.
+If growth is a company’s major — or only — measure of success, other metrics, like profitability and customer satisfaction, can suffer and damage the reputation of a sustainable business.

-The drive to grow at all costs manifests itself in various ways, but here are three growth-hacking behaviors to avoid that may drive growth in the short-term, but could result in long-term costs.
+The drive to grow at all costs manifests itself in various ways, but here are a couple of growth-hacking behaviors to avoid that may drive growth in the short-term but can result in long-term costs.

 Pillaging users’ contacts

 When the average user installs an application and allows it to access their contacts so it can “suggest connections,” she doesn’t expect to get angry emails from her friends complaining that the company behind the app is spamming them.
-And yet, this is a common growth hacking technique.
+Still, this is a common growth hacking technique.

-Trying to trick Google and other search engines with link schemes, paid links, misleading information architecture, and spam isn’t a good idea.
+Trying to trick Google and other search engines with link schemes, paid links, misleading information architecture and spam isn’t a good idea.
 You’ll be penalized sooner or later.
-Google doesn’t care whether you call what you do SEO or growth hacking.

 16. Trust yourself